GDSC-EPITA/gdsc-computer-vision-workshop/README.md

 2. Click "Join Competition"
 3. Read and Accept the rules
 4. Click the "Code" tab
-5. Find my Skeleton notebook
+5. Click on the skeleton notebook [GDSC - Minecraft Classification - Skeleton](https://www.kaggle.com/code/ordinarydev83/gdsc-minecraft-classification-skeleton/notebook)
 6. Copy & Edit it
 7. (Optional)
   Make sure that in the notebook options: